betrusted-io/xous-docs/arguments.md

-# Kernel Arguments
+# Xous Arguments

-Kernel arguments are passed by giving a page-aligned address pointed to by register `$a0`.
+Xous arguments are passed by giving a page-aligned address pointed to by register `$a0`.
 This uses IFF-style tags with the following format:

 ```rust